 Capital Gain, or Realised Capital Gain, is where a profit is made on an asset when it is sold for a higher price than it was originally bought for.
 Unrealised Capital Gain is simply where the asset is valued at a higher selling price, but has not yet been sold.

-Capital Growth is the increase in value from its original investment amount, excluding income.
+Capital Growth is the increase in value of an investment from its original amount, excluding income.
 Funds targeting capital growth aim to select investments that will increase in value over time.

 Capital loss occurs when assets are sold for a lower price than they were originally bought for.